What is Knowledge: How do I know ‘x’? How do we know ‘y’?

 Modern technology is the theory, the viewing, that arises when human beings no longer experience themselves as ‘the looked upon’.
 Human beings become the ‘subjects’ and the world and its beings are regarded as ‘objects’.
 In the West, the view of Nature and Being that was present in Judaism and Christianity was, in part, responsible for this change (although in the Western Bible there is no word for what we could possibly understand as Nature).
-More shall be said about this very difficult and complex subject in Religious Knowledge Systems as an area of knowledge.
-For the moment, suffice it to say that when human beings made the decision to attempt to control and commandeer necessity and chance (Nature), then the oblivion of eternity, the disappearance of the gods, followed.
+When human beings made the decision to attempt to control and commandeer necessity and chance (Nature), then the oblivion of eternity, the disappearance of the gods, followed.

 Common Sense as Knowledge:

 - Phronesis or “common sense”/”practical knowledge” is defined by Aristotle, the Greek philosopher, in Book VI chapter 5 of his Nichomachean Ethics as belonging to the human being who “can deliberate appropriately” over “that which is good (full and perfect) which is, in addition, good for himself”.
 The object of knowledge or what is to be known can be something else like that of techne, but its relation is to the deliberator or thinker himself (I believe the term we use unthinkingly today for this is ‘subjective’).
 In contrast, the deliberation or thinking of techne relates or contributes to the production of something else either for oneself or for another and aims at a perfection that is not possible with “phronetic” or practical knowledge.
 There are no perfect or complete actions.
 The aim of techne is the production of, say, a house or a gadget and the search is for the ‘perfect house’ or the perfect technological gadget.
 There is no such thing as the perfect or complete action.